 The team was, let’s say, very social, so the level wasn’t to Lauren’s standard or enjoyment.
-However, she forced herself to play as this team was her only option, without spending 3-4 evenings a week commuting for trainings and games as we lived on Waiheke Island.
+However, she forced herself to play.
+This team was her only option.
+Otherwise she’d spend 3-4 evenings a week commuting for trainings and games as we lived on Waiheke Island.

-At the beginning of the season, we weren’t very close, just friendly teammates, and Lauren was married to a man she had been with for nine years since she was 18, so she wasn’t looking or thinking of anything romantic.
+At the beginning of the season, we weren’t very close, just friendly teammates.
+Lauren was married to a man she had been with for nine years – since she was 18.
+She wasn’t looking or thinking of anything romantic.

 A week later, when on a team end of season trip to Northland, NZ when we were next together, Lauren noticed Sole was alone on the deck [very rare considering partying in a house of 20 other girls] and took the slim opportunity to have what might have been our first real one-on-one conversation.
-Lauren used the ol’ “tell them you’re attracted to women so they know and leave the ball in their court” trick, and turns out Sole had never been attracted to a woman, but considered herself open-minded, and it was that moment where something clicked in her, call it curiosity.
+Lauren used the ol’ “tell them you’re attracted to women so they know and leave the ball in their court” trick.
+Turns out Sole had never been attracted to a woman, but considered herself open-minded.
+It was that moment where something clicked in her, call it curiosity.
 Lauren could see it, and from there, the much less ambiguous flirting started – nothing left for interpretation now.

 Through the months, we’ve had to struggle with factors most couples might not be subject to [same gender aside – letting both friends and families know we were now dating a girl].
 Lauren is Kiwi raised, and Sole is from Argentina, so language, cultural [and visa] differences sometimes posed challenges, but are one of the better aspects of our relationship.

 Patience and respect are needed to love each other for our differences, which excites us more than scares us.
-Lauren also has the huge baggage of a very real, loving, and long term relationship having broken down, which sometimes means grief for Lauren that they get through together.
+Lauren also has the huge baggage of a very real, loving, and long term relationship having broken down.
+It sometimes means grief for Lauren that they get through together.